AkshayJay29/self-improvement/README.md

 - There is also a section on the page which plays a video of one of our clients training in order to give extra motivation for the customer to sign up to the programme.

+* **Background video**
+  - Background video (of a client training) added into the sign up page to add extra motivation to convince the user to join the programme as they can see others working hard and pushing themselves in the programme.

 ### 404 Error Page
 ![404 error page image](assets/readme-files/404-error-page.png)